Let’s take a look at the two healthcare apps we built:

 8. Test the prototype

 Testing the prototype is the scariest moment of the whole medical app design process.
-Services like usertesting.com allow selecting test users that best represent your target audience, and you’ll get to see if your design does what it’s supposed to do.
+Services like usertesting.com allow you to select test users that best represent your target audience, and you’ll get to see if your design does what it’s supposed to do.

 It’s worth noting that you can receive feedback as a video feed, comments, or via a survey.
 For example, if you want to develop a women’s health tracking app, make sure you can actually sit on a call and gather live feedback because it’s precious.